VowpalWabbit/vowpalwabbit.github.io/_tutorials/cb_simulation.md

 ![png](cb_simulation_assets/output_35_0.png)

-## Scenario 3
+## Third scenario

-In this scenario we are going to start rewarding actions that have never seen a reward previously when we change the cost function.
+In the final scenario, we start rewarding actions that have never seen a reward previously when we change the cost function:

 ### Tom